mattferris/http-routing/Readme.md

 Routing
 -------

 Routes define the criteria that a request must match in order for a given action to process the request.
 Routes are evaluated in the order they are added.
 Multiple actions can process a single request, with processing continuing until an action returns a response.
-The collection of routes is referred to as a ''route stack''.
+The collection of routes is referred to as a *route stack*.

 ### Route Criteria

-Routes contain at least two pieces of information: a URI, and an action.
-The URI is the regular expression used to match the requested URI.
-The action is code that the dispatcher will hand the request off to.
+Routes contain at least two pieces of information: a `uri`, and an `action`.
+The `uri` is the regular expression used to match the requested URI.
+The `action` is code that the dispatcher will hand the request off to.
 Optionally, you can also match based on request method and HTTP headers.

 Routes can be defined individually using `addRoute()`, or as a collection using `addRoutes()`.
-In each case, both pattern and action must be specified.
+In each case, both `uri` and `action` must be specified.

     $dispatcher->addRoute($uri, $action);